 The PCEP safety team continues to monitor the safety performance of the various contractors and subcontractors working on the project, including their compliance with Site Specific Work Plans.
-The safety team continues to monitor public health advisories related to COVID-19 and its new Omicron Variant.

-The safety team is currently working on providing training in electrical hazard awareness for the PCEP team and contractors, and through the Fire and Life Safety Committee (FLSC), for first responders in Segment 4, in anticipation of the upcoming electrification of the OCS system in Segment 4.
-Information is being shared with the public outreach team who will provide appropriate messaging to the general public in advance of the electrification of the various sections of the project.
+The safety team continues to provide training in electrical hazard awareness for the PCEP team and contractors, and through the Fire and Life Safety Committee (FLSC), for first responders in Segments 3 and 4 in anticipation of the upcoming electrification of the OCS system in Segment 4.
+Information has been shared with the public outreach team who will provide appropriate messaging to the general public in advance of the electrification of the various sections of the project.
 Recent safety related activities include: